cultural-impact-of-warfare

 Persian Wars (5th Century BCE)

 Phoenician squadrons from Tyre, Sidon, and Cyprus formed the largest single national contingent within the Persian navy during the Greco-Persian Wars.
-At the Battle of Lade (494 BCE), Phoenician ships helped suppress the Ionian Revolt.
+At the Battle of Lade (494 BCE), Phoenician ships helped suppress the Ionian Revolt by defeating the combined Greek fleet of the rebellious Ionian cities.
 At Salamis, their maneuverability was hampered by crowded waters, leading to heavy losses.
 Despite the defeat, Persia continued to value Phoenician maritime expertise, relying on their ships for subsequent campaigns.

 Carthaginian Naval Dominance (4th–3rd Century BCE)